Register here

 Exhibition & Sponsorship

-Annual Conference is just one of the ways the Microbiology Society can help you target the right people in our membership and community.
-ExhibitionPLUS is a new initiative designed to help you discover other ways members engage with the Society, and provide you with more opportunities to grow your network and customer base.
+ExhibitionPLUS is an initiative designed to help you discover other ways members engage with the Society, and provide you with more opportunities to grow your network and customer base.

-At Annual Conference 2025 over the three days there will be opportunities to network with delegates across all career stages, oral and poster presenters, and authors publishing in our journals.
-Please download our exhibition and sponsorship pack for more details.
-If you have any questions about the packages available please email [email protected].
+Annual Conference 2025 offers opportunities for industry over three days to network with delegates across all career stages, oral and poster presenters, and authors publishing in our journals.

 Exhibitors